tciuro/NoticeView/README.md

 * Drop the WBNoticeView folder in your project
 * Add QuartzCore.framework to your project

+### NoticeView 1.0 vs 2.0

+The behavior in version 1 was "fire and forget".
+Calling *showErrorNoticeInView* or *showSuccessNoticeInView* displayed the notice, but there was no way to retain it for later use.
+Version 2 allows the developer to instantiate a notice, customize it (optional) and show it.
+Not only it's possible to retain it, but also customize it anytime with say, a different title and message.
+Oh, yeah… and it's cleaner too.

 ### Examples

+Since version 2 is more flexible, I have eliminated the older examples and replaced them with the new API.
+Please note that the older API is still there, for backward compatibility.
+<br/><br/>

 To display a small error notice:

-	WBNoticeView *nm = [WBNoticeView defaultManager];
-	[nm showErrorNoticeInView:self.view title:@"Network Error" message:@"Check your network connection."];
+    WBErrorNoticeView *notice = [WBErrorNoticeView errorNoticeInView:self.view title:@"Network Error" message:@"Check your network connection."];

-To display a large error notice, make the text long enough to wrap to another line.
-Only two lines are supported.
-If the text doesn't fit in two lines, an ellipsis will be appended at the end of the second line:

-	WBNoticeView *nm = [WBNoticeView defaultManager];
-	[nm showErrorNoticeInView:self.view title:@"Network Error" message:@"Check your network connection.
-Twitter could also be down."];
+    [notice show];

+If the message provided doesn't fit in one line, the notice will be enlarged to accommodate the text:

+    WBErrorNoticeView *notice = [WBErrorNoticeView errorNoticeInView:self.view title:@"Network Error" message:@"Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book."];
+    [notice show];

 To display a small success notice:

-	WBNoticeView *nm = [WBNoticeView defaultManager];
+    WBSuccessNoticeView *notice = [WBSuccessNoticeView successNoticeInView:self.view title:@"Link Saved Successfully"];
+    [notice show];

+### Customizing the Notice

+Instead of piling up a bunch of arguments in a method call, I decided to use properties instead.
+This way, new properties can be added easily without having to clutter the API with specialized methods.

+Example: customize a success notice with a bit of transparency and placing the notice at a specific Y coordinate:

-	[nm showSuccessNoticeInView:self.view message:@"Link Saved Successfully"];
+    WBSuccessNoticeView *notice = [WBSuccessNoticeView successNoticeInView:self.view title:@"Link Saved Successfully"];

+    notice.alpha = 0.8;
+    notice.originY = self.headerView.frame.size.height;

+    [notice show];

 ## Notes

-If you pass nil instead of a valid UIView, an NSInvalidArgumentException exception will be raised.
+> If you pass nil instead of a valid UIView, an NSInvalidArgumentException exception will be raised.

 The default values are the following: